News

 • Redeem government incentives for investing in a low-carbon heating system.

-Solar Assisted systems combine the ground source process with Solar Photovoltaic Thermal to absorb heat from the sun and use it to heat the property.
+Solar assisted systems combine the ground source process with Solar Photovoltaic Thermal to absorb heat from the sun and use it to heat the property.
 In the same way as GSHP the thermal energy is absorbed into the fluid in the pipes, before being transferred through the heat exchanger into the heat system.

-Benefits of Solar Assisted:
+Benefits of solar assisted:

 • Quick and easy to install.